divio/divio-cli/README.rst

 -----------------------

-If you want to have custom field validation, subclass a field and overwrite it's ``clean`` method, which takes a single argument (the value to clean) and should return a cleaned value or raise ``cmscloud_client.forms.ValidationError`` with a nice message as to why the validation failed.
+If you want to have custom field validation, subclass a field and overwrite it's ``clean`` method, which takes a single argument (the value to clean) and should return a cleaned value or raise ``aldryn_client.forms.ValidationError`` with a nice message as to why the validation failed.

 Custom Runtime APIs